Skip to main content

 Female engineer with face mask at desk

-A fundamental goal of sales and marketing professionals in the chemicals industry is to reach decision makers at the point in time they’re ready to purchase.
-For materials suppliers, this has become increasingly more difficult because product formulators, R&D professionals and engineers have more options than ever when making a purchase.
+A fundamental goal sales and marketing professionals in the chemicals industry share is to reach decision makers when they’re ready to purchase.
+For materials suppliers, this has become increasingly more difficult because product formulators, R&D professionals and engineers have more options than ever when making purchases.
 With relatively minimal effort, a decision maker can find a wealth of material options and alternatives online.
-And because it’s easier to research, professionals usually consider multiple suppliers prior to making a purchase decision.
+Because it’s easier to research, professionals usually consider multiple suppliers prior to making a purchase decision.
 When selling chemicals, it’s important for sales and marketing professionals to understand when, where and why product formulators and engineers are researching materials.
-By better understanding how to sell chemicals in a way that meets your customers’ needs, you can create and win more sales opportunities
+By better understanding how to sell chemicals in a way that meets your customers’ needs, you can create and win more sales opportunities.

 Woman Scientist on Computer